andremdaraujo/LoRaPingPong/README.md

 and the last byte (CRC) would most likely be different, but notice that "TEST" has two "T"s and that encrypted message has "0xE7" twice.
 This is not the case in my messages, as they do not repeat bytes (for "TEST" I get: 44 06 20 C0 08 D9 FA 88 26).

-I tried several test messages and they are consistently delivered to the STM32 (if I repeat the message on the E32, I get exactly the same response from the STM32), but they seem to have a different encryption - or my radio settings are incorrect and data is getting corrupted due to a misinterpretation by the STM32 radio.
+I tried several test messages, and they are consistently delivered to the STM32 (if I repeat the message on the E32, I get exactly the same response from the STM32), but they seem to have a different encryption - or my radio settings are incorrect, and data is getting corrupted due to a misinterpretation by the STM32 radio.

 Here are some tests and responses I recorded: